pgRouting/pgrouting/doc/topologicalSort/pgr_topologicalSort.rst

   * New **experimental** function

-* **TBD**

 Description
 -------------------------------------------------------------------------------

-The topological sort algorithm creates a linear ordering of the vertices such that if edge (u,v) appears in the graph, then v comes before u in the ordering.
+The topological sort algorithm creates a linear ordering of the vertices such that if edge :math:`(u,v)` appears in the graph, then :math:`v` comes before :math:`u` in the ordering.

-This implementation can only be used with a **directed** graph with no cycles i.e. directed acyclic graph.

 The main characteristics are:

-  - Process is valid for directed acyclic graphs only. otherwise it will throw warnings.
+* Process is valid for directed acyclic graphs only. otherwise it will throw warnings.

-  - For optimization purposes, if there are more than one answer, the function will return one of them.
+* For optimization purposes, if there are more than one answer, the function will return one of them.

-  - The returned values are ordered in topological order:
+* The returned values are ordered in topological order:

-  * Running time: :math:`O( (V + E))`
+* Running time: :math:`O(V + E)`

 Signatures